Paul Hoecker: Scandal

 In 1897, a scandal broke out when it was rumored that Hoecker had used a male prostitute as a model for a painting of the Madonna.
 Eventually, the scandal became more personal in nature, and he chose to resign from the academy.
 He then travelled to Capri, where he stayed at the Villa Lysis, home of industrialist and poet Jacques d'Adelswärd-Fersen, who had left Paris in the wake of his own scandal.
 While there, Hoecker painted several portraits of Fersen's lover, Nino Cesarini, a professional model.
-Though the Jugend magazine published one of his Nino portraits in 1904 – a fully clothed version.
+The Jugend magazine published one of his Nino portraits in 1904 – a fully clothed version.
 By 1901 he returned to Oberlangenau.
-In 1910, he died of what was diagnosed as "Roman Malaria".
+In 1910, he died in Munich of what was diagnosed as "Roman Malaria".

 Posthumous recognition

 Despite his important role for the Munich art scene of the late 19th century, Paul Hoecker is hardly known today.
-This is probably due to the fact that he left the professorship in connection with his homosexuality.
+This is probably because he left the professorship as a result of the scandal associated with his homosexuality.
 In October 2019 a research group was formed at the Forum Queeres Archiv München to investigate the life and work of the painter.
 Part of the family owned estate of Paul Hoecker has found its way into the archive of the Forum Queeres Archiv München and was digitalized.